MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

-To further improve performance I wanted to evaluate as much as possible at compilation time, so that things are accessed efficiently, if I can assert that indices are in bounds at comptime, I can safely use unsafe access, Rust's type system provides tools for that.
-And since I know how many keys I have on my keyboard, I don't have to have any dynamically sized arrays.
+To further improve performance I wanted to evaluate as much as possible at compilation time, so that things are accessed efficiently, if I can assert that indices are in bounds at comptime, I can safely use unsafe index accesses.
+Rust's type system provides tools for that, and since I know how many keys I have on my keyboard, I don't have to have any dynamically sized arrays.

 Here's an example: